 Expand for More

-The ultrathin & ultra-light weight design is perfect for those wishing to move their keyboards around a lot.
-The HB030B almost feels like a thing slate.
-The keys are extremely clear and their feel can be equated to those membrane type keyboards found on some laptops.
+The ultrathin & ultra-lightweight design is perfect for those wishing to move their keyboards around a lot.
+The HB030B almost feels like a thin slate.
+The keys are obvious and they can be equated to those membrane type keyboards found on some laptops.
 The laptop does not feature a number pad section too.
 The key structure makes it a good keyboard for playing simple games.
 A wrist rest is however not present.

 The backlighting is excellent and easy on the eye.
 The keys are great for typing and not very clicky which some gamers love.
-The keyboard is quite durable and a lot of users reported no issues are using for extended hours over a year period at least.
+The keyboard is quite durable, and a lot of users reported no issues are using for extended hours over a year at least.
 A downside is more related to the range as this is a Bluetooth keyboard and does not operate at radio frequency.
-It’s important to stay close to your devices.
-If you are into playing strategy games then the number pad arrow keys are necessary.
+Staying close to your devices is important.
+If you are into playing strategy games, then the number pad arrow keys are necessary.
 This is something that the keyboard lacks along with an indicator showing the remaining battery life.

 Value for money